KhronosGroup/glTF/specification/2.0/README.md

 ### bufferView.target

-The target that the WebGL buffer should be bound to.
-All valid values correspond to WebGL enums.
-When this is not provided, the bufferView contains animation or skin data.
+The target that the GPU buffer should be bound to.

 * **Type**: `integer`
 * **Required**: No